 »Pink was shot using this bracket.

 If you have found my guide helpful, you might consider donating to help keep this site running.
 I have saved you at least $10.
 Every dollar helps.
+If you prefer, you can use Bitcoins.
 Thank You.